 Section 5.
 For the purpose of this Article, the calendar year shall be defined as beginning with the officer's first full pay period commencing on or after January 1 and continuing through the end of the officer's pay period that includes December 31.

 ARTICLE 10 VACATIONS

-Section 1.
-Officers hired prior to July 1, 2013 shall be eligible for annual leave after 30 calendar days of service with the Employer in accordance with the following schedule:
+Section 1. a.
+Officers shall be eligible for annual leave after 30 calendar days of service with the Employer in accordance with the following schedule:

-Maximum Annual Leave

-Service Entitlement Per Year
+Maximum Annual Leave Entitlement Per Year

 Up to 3 Years: